wrench-project/wrench/doc/service_guide_102/htcondor.md

 consumed as resources become available.
 The Central Manager also spawns the execution of the wrench::HTCondorNegotiatorService, which performs matchmaking between jobs and compute resources available in the pool.
-Note that job submission in HTCondor is asynchronous, thus our simulated services operates independent from each other
+Note that job submission in HTCondor is asynchronous, thus our simulated services operates independently of each other